 Skinny Bitch Review - Does This Diet Book Really Work?
-Are strict diet and negative customer reviews deal breakers?

 You’re about to learn everything you need to know about the Skinny Bitch diet book.
 Here at DietSpotlight, we did one of our in-depth reviews, scrutinizing the side effects, ingredients, level of customer service and clinical research.
 We additionally read a variety of user comments and responses from all over the internet.
 At last, we summarized and compressed all of the data we collected to give you the bottom line.

 To begin with, Skinny Bitch is essentially a weight management book that was written by Rory Freedman and Kim Barnouin.
 This text is marketed as a “no-nonsense tough love” eating guide.
 It’s claimed to help you stop consuming junk foods and start looking great.
 You are expected to adopt a vegan lifestyle that incorporates plenty of fresh fruits and vegetables, whole grains and lean sources of protein.
 In no time, you should experience fewer food cravings, higher energy levels, improved health and weight-loss.

 From what we gathered, Skinny Bitch was first released in 2005, and it is 224 pages in length.
 This text is easy to find online through dealers like Amazon.
 Also, it’s available in hardcover, paperback and Kindle varieties.
 There are a few other diet books available from these authors as well, but read on…

 One issue we have with this book is the strict diet plan.
 According to our Research Editor, “You must be willing to go vegan if you what to follow the Skinny Bitch approach.
 This is simply not doable for all dieters.
 It requires a pretty strict eating plan that excludes all animal products.”